- Catch a CAT

 Joe Murray Rivers, Jr. Intermodal Transit Center – Opened October 7, 2013

 After more than 17 years of discussion and planning, the site for Savannah’s first intermodal transit station was chosen and ground was broken.
-Since it has opened, customers have enjoyed the various features and amenities it offers, including its cutting edge technology, controlled climate waiting areas, downtown accessible location, site-sharing with Greyhound, and soon-to-launch bike sharing.
+Since its opening in 2013, customers have enjoyed the various features and amenities it offers, including its cutting edge technology, controlled climate waiting areas, downtown accessible location, and site-sharing with Greyhound.

 Commuter Choice (Employer Program) – Launched with City of Savannah September 1, 2013